14th International Precipitation Conference

 - Precipitation extremes and hydrological hazards including floods, droughts, and landslides

-Preliminary Keynote Speakers List
+Invited Speakers List

 - Will McCarty (Program Scientist in the Weather and Atmospheric Dynamics Focus Area at NASA)